marmot-innovations/PowerShuffler1/README.md

 2. Firmware for client MCU
 3. PCB design for PCBA

 Read the individual README for further details.
+Pictures will be added later to provide instructions for programming and installation, as well as board modifications where needed.
+Test data will be provided eventually.